Bloods & Crips

-Bloods & Crips was an American gangsta rap group from Los Angeles County mostly known for their record selling song "Piru Love".
+Bloods & Crips was an American gangsta rap group from Los Angeles County mostly known for their record-selling song "Piru Love".

 History

 The success of N.W.A. had frustrated many in the gang community who saw the group capitalizing on the gang lifestyle.
 The Bloods & Crips project was originally organized by rappers O.Y.G Redrum 781 and Tweedy Bird Loc.
 Actual gang members — Crips from Compton, Watts and Long Beach, and Bloods from Inglewood and Los Angeles — auditioned for the group and the best ones were chosen for the album.
 In 1993, the Bloods & Crips released their debut album entitled Bangin' on Wax for Warlock Records.
 One year later, the group's second and final studio album, Bangin' on Wax 2...
 The Saga Continues was released.
-After Bangin' on Wax 2, the Bloods & Crips parted ways, with the Bloods becoming the Damu Ridas and the Crips became the Nationwide Rip Ridaz.
+After Bangin' on Wax 2, the Bloods & Crips parted ways, with the Bloods becoming the Damu Ridas and the Crips becoming the Nationwide Rip Ridaz.

-Albums

-First
+First album

 Bangin' on Wax was the first album by Bloods & Crips.
 The album was released in 1993 under Dangerous Records.
 Bangin' on Wax was a success, making it to No. 86 on the Billboard 200.
 Four singles were released "Bangin' on Wax", "Piru Love", "Crip, Crip, Crip" and "Steady Dippin'".
 The album went on to sell over 500,000 copies, achieving Gold status.
 Official music videos for "Bangin' on Wax", "Piru Love" and "Steady Dippin'" were made, gaining widespread attention for the group.

 On the group's single "Piru Love", the hook is sung by Fo' Clips Eclipse, one of the group's Crip members.

 The next single, "Steady Dippin'", was performed by Crip members Do Or Die (a.k.a.
 A-Love), Miss C-Note (a.k.a.
 Dannygirl), Sin Loc, and Blue Ragg (a.k.a.
 The General).
-They emerged a group called the Underworld Connection.
+They emerged as a group called the Underworld Connection.
 The Underworld Connection was formed in the early 1990s but was put on hold for projects like Tweedy Bird Loc's "187 Ride By" and the controversial album Bangin' On Wax.
 It was the first time the group reconnected in the late 2000s since the 1990s.
 Also DJ Battlecat made an appearance in the "Steady Dippin'" music video as the event's DJ for the intro.
 The song was produced by him along with QLuso and Ronnie Ron.

-Second
+Second album

 Bangin' on Wax 2...
 The Saga Continues was the second and last album by the Bloods & Crips.
 Music videos were made for the album singles "G's & Locs" and "Wish You Were Here".
 Both videos gained positive reviews.
 The album was recorded and released in 1994 under Dangerous Records.
 The album made it to No. 139 on the Billboard 200 and #20 for Top R&B/Hip-Hop Albums.